don-smith/Resquirrelly/Readme.md

 I built this sample because I was struggling to get Squirrel to restart the app after it detected and downloaded an update.
 Part of the solution was to comment out a line of Squirrel code.
-Therefore, the Squirrel project is part of this solution and includes the commented out line.
+Therefore, the Squirrel project is part of this solution as a submodule.
 I hope to change this after I get more guidance from the community.
 More info below.

 ## Prerequisites

 * Hosting.
-You will need a place to host the deployment updates that has a public URL that Resquirrelly can poll.
+You will need a place to host the deployment updates with a public URL that Resquirrelly can poll.
 Azure Blob storage was used in putting this together, but most types of HTTP hosting (Amazon S3, GitHub Pages, etc.) should work fine.